deephaven-examples/lunch-n-learn/css-variables/readme.md

 ### Stop using SCSS color variables!

-Immediately discontinue use of scss color variables in favor of css variables.
+Immediately discontinue use of SCSS color variables in favor of CSS variables.

 - scss unit variables like $spacer-*, or $border-radius are still ok to use (for now).
-- All bootstrap variables have been re-defined to use the css variables, but we haven't removed the scss variables yet.
+- All bootstrap variables have been re-defined to use the CSS variables, but we haven't removed the scss variables yet.
 They should be considered deprecated. ex.
   ```scss
   $content-bg: var(--dh-color-content-bg);
   $primary: var(--dh-color-accent);
   ```
 - Immediately **stop using compile time color manipulation functions in scss**.
 This is no longer possible darken($primary, 10%) does not work against a runtime variable.
 However, good news is with the expanded palette, this is no longer necessary.
 For ex.
 Accent 100-1400 covers a much wider range of colors than we had before.
-All existing scss color manipulations were removed and replaced as part of themeing work.
+All existing SCSS color manipulations were removed and replaced as part of theming work.
 - Transparency is a special case.
-Since user supplied variables can be in any sRGB formart we must also stop using scss functions for transparency.
+Since user supplied variables can be in any sRGB format we must also stop using SCSS functions for transparency.
 Instead of `rgba($color, 0.5)` use either a color-mix function:
   ```scss
   // mix accent and bg
   color: color-mix(in srgb, var(--dh-color-accent) 55%, var(--dh-color-bg));